- Learn about the significance of the Vietnam Veterans Memorial

 - Several books about various American symbols

-- Print out facts about various American symbols.
+- Research and print out facts about various American symbols.

-- Use the Internet to find images of American symbols and monuments to share with the class.
+- Use the web or print materials to find images of American symbols and monuments to share with the class.

-- Show pictures of the Vietnam Veterans Memorial Wall in Washington, D.C. (from the Internet search).
+Step 3: Show the class pictures (from your web search) of the Vietnam Veterans Memorial Wall in Washington, D.C.
 Lead a discussion about the significance of the Wall.

-- Construct a wall out of black construction paper.
-After the reading, have kids sign the names of deceased family members on the wall as a symbol of honoring their memory.
+Step 5: After the reading, construct a "wall" out of black construction paper.
+Have students sign the names of their own deceased family members on the wall as a symbol of honoring their memory.